cori-o/Audio-Handler/README.md

 # Audio-Handler
 End-to-end audio processing pipeline for denoising, VAD, and speaker diarization.

-Audio-Handler is an end-to-end audio preprocessing and analysis pipeline.
+Audio-Handler is a modular pipeline for audio preprocessing and voice analysis.
-It includes noise suppression, dereverberation, frequency filtering, voice activity detection (VAD), and speaker diarization.
+It performs:

+- Noise suppression
+- Dereverberation
+- Frequency filtering
+- Voice Activity Detection (VAD)
+- Speaker diarization

-Designed for clean and structured speech processing, it serves as a foundational module for downstream voice AI applications such as speech recognition, speaker identification, and transcription systems.
+This project is designed to prepare clean and structured audio for downstream speech applications such as ASR, speaker identification, and transcription systems.